-STEP 4 APRIL 12 - APRIL 14: Allocate Points for Fall Courses in the My Georgia Law Portal.
+STEP 5 APRIL 12 - APRIL 14: Allocate Points for Fall Courses in the My Georgia Law Portal.

-The Point Allocation Period begins 9:00am on Wednesday, April 12th and ends at 4:00pm on Friday, April 14th.
+The Point Allocation Period begins at 9:00am Wednesday, April 12th and ends at 4:00pm Friday, April 14th.

 The timing of your point allocation within the designated period is unimportant.
 No advantage is gained by allocating first.
 However, you must make your point allocations before the 4:00 deadline on Friday, April 14th.